ddterm/gnome-shell-extension-ddterm/docs/INSTALL.md

     gnome-extensions enable ddterm@amezin.github.com

+> [!TIP]
-You'll have to perform this step only once.
+> It's not necessary to repeat this step after every reinstallation.
+> If an extension was already enabled for this user, this step can be skipped.